ntaka19/ntaka19.githubio/_posts/2020-3-30-economics-r15.md

 Effect of currency depreciation in terms of current accounts(経常収支).

-Marshall-Lerner condition:
+**Marshall-Lerner condition**:

-- The condition under which a depreciation of the domestic currency will decrease a trade deficit.
+= The condition under which a depreciation of the domestic currency will decrease a trade deficit.

 $$\begin{equation}
 W_X \epsilon_X + W_M (\epsilon_M-1) > 0